Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Chrome

-Similarly to Surfshark, ExpressVPN worked with all available Disney+ regions, including and the Star content hub.
+Like Surfshark, ExpressVPN worked with all available Disney+ regions I tried, including live sport.

-It wasn’t as consistent around the world, with the odd server being blocked, but overall we enjoyed fast and unrestricted access.
+It wasn’t 100% consistent around the world, with the odd server being blocked, but overall I enjoyed fast and unrestricted access.

 What stands out about ExpressVPN is just how easy it is to use, even on TV streaming devices and gaming consoles.
 Its apps are as close as you can get to “plug-and-play” even when setting up on a router!